riggedjoker/riggedjoker/README.md

 ## 🚀 About Me

-- 🔐 **Cybersecurity Enthusiast**: Member of the UNB Cybersecurity Club, where I actively participate in ethical hacking competitions, IoT discussions, and lab visits.
+Currently working with the Agriculture Agri-Food Canada as a Data Programmer.
-- 🛠️ **DevOps Experience**: Containerized microservices, wrote test cases, and improved onboarding during my internship at the Ministry of Energy and Minerals, Oman.
+Communications Director of the UNB Cybersecurity Club.
-- 💡 **Team Player**: I enjoy collaborating on innovative projects and learning from peers and mentors.
+I code and sleep for a living at the moment.

 ---